ConorTighe/Reddit-reply-bot/README.md

   + password: account password.
   + account: the account it will look for.

-This a template for bots and can be changed to search for stings on the site etc.
+This is a template for bots and can be changed to search for stings on the site etc.